 - Watercolor USA Honor Society will be devoted to strengthening and enlarging the Museum’s collection of contemporary watercolor painting.
 Through the solicitation of gifts to the collection and by direct purchases of significant works of art, WHS will partner Springfield Art Museum, as it builds the most formidable collection of contemporary watermedia painting in existence.

-- Watercolor USA Honor Society will recognize and honor the individual artists who either won awards in Watercolor USA or served as jurors for the exhibition.
-WHS will acknowledge outstanding and continuous contribution to the field of aquamedia painting.
+- Watercolor USA Honor Society will recognize and honor the individual artists who either won awards in Watercolor USA, have had work accepted into three Watercolor USA Exhibitions or have served as jurors for the exhibition.

 - Watercolor USA Honor Society members will commit to be educational leaders for the advancement of the medium of watercolor by contributing their time and efforts both as members of WHS and as individual ambassadors to champion the advancement of watercolor painting.
 WHS members will share the goal of providing educational experiences for the benefit of the members of the Society and for the general public through exhibitions, demonstrations, lectures, workshops, and symposia.
 Educational support for the future of watercolor painting with an energetic exchange of knowledge will be ongoing and ever evolving.